Why does the world need another guitarist? Why does the world need another conductor?

 As the UF School of Music’s first assistant professor in music business and entrepreneurship, Ruiz is helping students define their creative and professional identity.

-By combining elements of business law, communication arts and music technology, Ruiz brings his personal experience as a successful artist—which includes multiple GRAMMY® nominations and an Emmy® Award—into the classroom.
+By combining elements of business law, communication arts and music technology, Ruiz brings his personal experience as a successful artist—which includes a GRAMMY® Award, multiple GRAMMY® nominations and an Emmy® Award—into the classroom.

 Upon arriving at UF this fall, Ruiz started teaching a new course for music students called Strategic Entrepreneurship Development for the Arts.